humdrum-tools/humdrum-documentation/guide/ch37/index.md

 However, picking and choosing what to encode will prevent researchers from being able to draw general conclusions about the repertory as a whole.
-For example, selecting the first 100 items will typically bias the sample to early works in a composer\'s career.
+For example, selecting the first 100 items will typically bias the sample to early works in a composer's career.
 Selecting 100 random items provides a very good statistical sample of a population of 2,000 items.